 - Farmers and ranchers have a high rate of accidents

-- Commercial derrick operators in oil, gas, and mining industry
+- Commercial derrick operators in the oil, gas, and mining industries

-The U.S. Department of Labor’s Bureau of Labor Statistics reported that between the years of 2008 and 2017 that 1,566 members of the oil and gas drilling industry were killed from on-the-job industries.
-Those numbers reflect almost exactly the same amount of US Military Soldiers and Marines killed in Afghanistan during the same time period!
+The US Department of Labor’s Bureau of Labor Statistics reported that between 2008 and 2017, 1,566 oil and gas drilling industry members were killed from on-the-job injuries.
+Those numbers reflect almost the same number of US Military Soldiers and Marines killed in Afghanistan during the same period!

+No medical exam life insurance is another good choice to consider.
 Most applicants would jump at the chance to eliminate an exam.
-But getting the very lowest rates will usually come with the full underwriting process.
-The ParaMed exam usually take less than 20 minutes to complete and you get a free blood test and physical.
-The no medical exam life insurance plan designs are something you don’t want to overlook.
-These plan designs can easily be used for people with hazardous occupations and also want very fast underwriting times.
+But getting the lowest rates will usually come with the entire underwriting process.
+You don’t want to overlook the non-medical exam life insurance plan designs.
+These plan designs can easily be used for people with high-risk occupations that want swift underwriting times.

-This is virtually the same process as running a medical pre-screen when an applicant has medical conditions.
-By simply communicating with a few companies and getting their viewpoint on the outcome of an application, can save a lot of time.
+This is the same process as running a medical pre-screen when an applicant has a medical condition.
+Simply communicating with a few companies and getting their viewpoint on the outcome of an application can save a lot of time.

-Taking a few extra minutes of an agent’s time to pre-screen an application before formally applying is something we do on a regular basis.
-It is always smart to know what the end result will be before an application is ever submitted.
+Taking a few extra minutes of an agent’s time to pre-screen an application before formally applying is something we do regularly.
+It is always wise to know the result before applying.